JohannesNE/aarhus-covid19-datathon/data/DK-geographical-regions/README.md

 library(sf)
 ```

 First, load the municipality (“KOMMUNE”) layer from the shapefile.
+Other
+relevant layers are “REGION” and “SOGN”.

 ``` r
 sf_municipality <- read_sf("SHAPEFILE-DK/", layer = "KOMMUNE")